Tiffany D. Do

 PDF Cite

 (2024).
 Stepping into the Right Shoes: The Effects of User-Matched Avatar Ethnicity and Gender on Sense of Embodiment in Virtual Reality.
-To Appear in IEEE Transactions on Visualization and Computer Graphics (TVCG).
+IEEE Transactions on Visualization and Computer Graphics (TVCG).

 PDF Cite DOI